wso2/product-is/oidc-conformance-tests/README.md

 ### Prerequisites

-* OIDC conformance suite should be running locally before testing can begin
+* OIDC conformance suite running locally (See the steps for [setting up the conformance suite](conformance-suite-setup-guidelines.md))
 * product-is zip file

 You can use test_runner.sh script to start and configure identity server locally and run OIDC conformence tests